Nonprofit Spotlight: Lussier Community Education Center

-While the Lussier Community Education Center’s normal operations are suspended until at least May 1, 2020, its mission is still to be a place for people from different walks of life to come together, share gifts, and build community.
+The Lussier Community Education Center’s operations are continuing in their new form through summer.
+Its mission is still to be a place for people from different walks of life to come together, share gifts, and build community.
 That typically includes enrichment activities for all ages, games, art, tutoring, hot meals, a food pantry, farmers market, job clinic, radio shows, activism opportunities, and more.
-During these times, LCEC is practicing social distancing and social solidarity by continuing its food pantry program in a modified way.
+During these times, LCEC is practicing social distancing and social solidarity by continuing its food pantry program and K-12 summer camps in a modified way.

 (3/31/2020): LCEC added bins and in-kind gift forms outside the Center for those who want to donate “wish list” items.

 (3/27/2020): LCEC received a COVID-19 relief grant to make sure food keeps moving to families in these challenging times.
 The Center is already using the grant to replace single-use cardboard boxes with reusable (and safely disinfect-able) 18-gallon totes for its emergency food deliveries.